-Upon the completion of the Business Combination, we entered into that certain Tax Receivable Agreement (the "TRA") with holders (other than the Company) of limited liability company interests of Hawk Parent (the "Post-Merger Repay Units").
-As a result of the TRA, we established a liability in our consolidated financial statements.
-Such liability, which will increase upon the exchanges of Post-Merger Repay Units for Class A common stock, generally represents 100% of the estimated future tax benefits, if any, relating to the increase in tax basis that will result from exchanges of the Post-Merger Repay Units for shares of Class A common stock pursuant to the Exchange Agreement and certain other tax attributes of the Company and tax benefits of entering into the TRA, including tax benefits attributable to payments under the TRA.
+Upon the completion of the Business Combination, we entered into the Tax Receivable Agreement with holders (other than the Company) of Post-Merger Repay Units.
+As a result of the Tax Receivable Agreement, we established a liability in our consolidated financial statements.
+Such liability, which will increase upon the exchanges of Post-Merger Repay Units for Class A common stock, generally represents 100% of the estimated future tax benefits, if any, relating to the increase in tax basis that will result from exchanges of the Post-Merger Repay Units for shares of Class A common stock pursuant to the Exchange Agreement and certain other tax attributes of the Company and tax benefits of entering into the Tax Receivable Agreement, including tax benefits attributable to payments under the Tax Receivable Agreement.

-Under the terms of the TRA, we may elect to terminate the TRA early but will be required to make an immediate payment equal to the present value of the anticipated future cash tax savings.
+Under the terms of the Tax Receivable Agreement, we may elect to terminate the Tax Receivable Agreement early but will be required to make an immediate payment equal to the present value of the anticipated future cash tax savings.
 As a result, the associated liability reported on our consolidated financial statements may be increased.
-We expect that the payment obligations of the Company required under the TRA will be substantial.
-The actual increase in tax basis, as well as the amount and timing of any payments under the TRA, will vary depending upon a number of factors, including the timing of redemptions or exchanges by the holders of Post-Merger Repay Units, the price of our Class A common stock at the time of the redemption or exchange, whether such redemptions or exchanges are taxable, the amount and timing of the taxable income we generate in the future, the tax rate then applicable and the portion of our payments under the TRA constituting imputed interest.
-We expect to fund the payment of the amounts due under the TRA out of the cash savings that we actually realize in respect of the attributes to which TRA relates.
-However, the payments required to be made could be in excess of the actual tax benefits that we realize and there can be no assurance that we will be able to finance our obligations under the TRA.
+We expect that the payment obligations of the Company required under the Tax Receivable Agreement will be substantial.
+The actual increase in tax basis, as well as the amount and timing of any payments under the Tax Receivable Agreement, will vary depending upon a number of factors, including the timing of redemptions or exchanges by the holders of Post-Merger Repay Units, the price of our Class A common stock at the time of the redemption or exchange, whether such redemptions or exchanges are taxable, the amount and timing of the taxable income we generate in the future, the tax rate then applicable and the portion of our payments under the Tax Receivable Agreement constituting imputed interest.
+We expect to fund the payment of the amounts due under the Tax Receivable Agreement out of the cash savings that we actually realize in respect of the attributes to which Tax Receivable Agreement relates.
+However, the payments required to be made could be in excess of the actual tax benefits that we realize and there can be no assurance that we will be able to finance our obligations under the Tax Receivable Agreement.